carpentries/lesson-development-training/episodes/15-explanation.md

 To address this issue, in many Carpentries lessons, callout boxes are used for asides and short tangents, e.g. points that might be relevant to some audiences but are not essential to the flow of the lesson.
-These callouts should still be kept to a minimum as they can still be disruptive to instructors and readers.
+These callouts should still be kept to a minimum as they can be disruptive to instructors and readers.

 ::::::::::::::::::::::::::::::::::::::::::::::::::